quincyhill/glowing-broccoli/README.md

 You can ask if you have any questions or confusions.
 Good luck, everyone! 👍

+# Git Clone and Pull Request:

+Please make your own branch for the feature like "task/emon535/feature-name" then make commit to the branch.
+Once you feel the feature is complete and ready to merge into development, then send a pull request.
+We are happy to review the code and accept the pull request and merge into development.

 # Contributors

 Please add your names here, make a commit and then send a PR.